OUTDO THE TURKEY

 Is there a better holiday than Thanksgiving?
 No gift-giving or costume-buying to worry about, and the much-loved food is surprisingly affordable to make.
 Even hosts who spring for a whole turkey can make up for the expense elsewhere on the table.
-These budget-friendly Thanksgiving recipes are time-honored classics that feature inexpensive ingredients, and some can be used in delicious leftover recipes.
+These budget-friendly Thanksgiving dishes are time-honored classics that feature inexpensive ingredients, and some can be used in delicious leftover recipes.

-Not only are potatoes cheap, at less than $1 a pound, they are also versatile.
+Not only are potatoes cheap at less than $1 a pound, they are also versatile.
 There are many ways to celebrate the humble spud.
 Mashed potatoes are easy to make, and these are so delicious they don't even need gravy.
 Start by peeling and cutting about one potato per person into cubes.
 Boil the potato cubes 15 to 20 minutes, or until extremely tender, then drain and place in a mixing bowl.
 For five to 10 servings, add 4 to 6 tablespoons of sour cream, 2 to 4 tablespoons of milk, and 2 to 4 tablespoons of butter, according to taste.
 Blend with a mixer until perfectly creamy and add a pinch of salt and pepper.
 As a final touch, top with fresh chopped chives and shredded cheddar cheese.

-No need to buy the main ingredient in this dish -- just save the ends and stale pieces of bread typically left over from a loaf.
+No need to buy the main ingredient in this dish — just save the ends and stale pieces of bread typically left over from a loaf.
 Store them in the freezer for a few weeks ahead of time, thawing and chopping into cubes when it's time to cook.
-Stuffing instructions from Recipe4Living call for three to five loaves' worth of bread, along with chicken broth, turkey giblets, two bunches of celery, one onion, butter, and sage.
+This stuffing recipe calls for three to five loaves' worth of bread, along with chicken broth, turkey giblets, two bunches of celery, one onion, butter, and sage.

-For a classic green bean or broccoli casserole, start with a simple recipe from French's, which includes cream of mushroom soup, milk, pepper, and, of course, crispy fried onions (feel free to choose another brand).
+For a classic green bean or broccoli casserole, start with a simple recipe that includes cream of mushroom soup, milk, pepper, and, of course, crispy fried onions.
 Improve on the basic recipe by adding shredded cheddar cheese, salt, and garlic to taste.

 Homemade macaroni and cheese is no more difficult or costly than the box variety.
 It takes just a package of dry pasta, 1.5 cups of milk, 2 cups of shredded cheese, 2 tablespoons of butter, and 2 tablespoons of flour.
 After cooking the noodles as directed on the package (leave them al dente), melt the butter in a saucepan with the flour until the flour dissolves.
 Slowly add the milk and stir continuously on medium to low heat until the mixture thickens.
 Sprinkle in salt and pepper to taste, along with half the cheese, and stir until melted.
 Combine the drained noodles and the milk mixture in a casserole dish and top with the remaining cheese.
 Cover and bake at 350 degrees until hot and bubbly.